mstksg/backprop/README.md

     "implicit-mode" backprop?
 It's already possible for the explicit-graph mode backprop.
 4. Consider shifting over the implementation to use `unsafePerformIO` like the *ad* library does to leverage some interesting benefits.
+Using `unsafePerformIO` might remove the current need for explicit-graph mode, as well.